“Lenten Lift” Helps Support

 Southport Elementary Supply Needs List

-A “Back to School” Drive during this Lenten Season is being sponsored by the Mission Ministry to help teachers replenish many classroom supplies to carry them through the end of the year.
+A “Back to School” Drive is traditionally held during the Lenten Season and is sponsored by the Mission Ministry to help teachers replenish many classroom supplies to carry them through the end of the year.
 A supply needs list is in the Narthex or download here.
 These needs can be purchased at Walmart and/or The Dollar Tree.
 Please place purchased items in the plastic bin in the Narthex, which is usually set up in November.

 One of the many mission projects supported by SPC include the annual Southport-Oak Island Interchurch Winter Sheltering initiative.
 See details in the Stateportpilot.com 2020 article.

 Look for details in our weekly e-blast or contact the church for details about this year’s project.

 Pictured to the left are SPC volunteers who packed up donated meals for the 2020 Winter Sheltering clients.

 “Since there will never cease to be some in need on earth, I therefore command you,